 2) Test tasks and quizzes.

-3) Interviews with children and their parents.
+3) Conversations with children and their parents.

-4) Collective creative affairs.
+4) Collective creative activities.

 Objectives of the first year of study

-Get to know local folklore.
+Introduce yourself to local folklore.

 Cultivate moral feelings.